+Calling 911 or hailing via Marine Band 16 are other emergency communication options on Lake Powell.
+GRAFFITI REMOVAL & INTERVENTION TEAM (GRIT) Unfortunately, the canyon walls around Lake Powell are plagued with graffiti-writings left by visitors.
+These thoughtless acts of vandalism deface the beauty of our park.
+The Graffiti Removal & Intervention Team (GRIT) travels around Lake Powell in a houseboat, removing graffiti.
 This program is similar to the popular Trash Tracker Program in that volunteers sign up for a five-day minimum houseboat trip.
 This can be strenuous yet very fulfilling work.
-Volunteers will enjoy embarking from Antelope Point Marina, where the GRIT houseboat is moored.
-For more about this program, please visit nps.gov/glca/ getinvolved/grit.htm, call (928) 608-6200 or write: Glen Canyon National Recreation Area, P.O.
-Box 1507, Page, AZ 86040.
+GRIT will not run in 2022, due to the need for repairs on the boat.
+For more about this program, please visit nps.gov/glca/getinvolved/grit.htm, call (928) 608-6352, or email glca_trackergrit@nps.gov.
+ENDANGERED SPECIES There are several endangered fish that live in Glen Canyon NRA.

-ENDANGERED SPECIES

-There are several endangered fish that live in Glen Canyon NRA.
 Species include the bonytail chub, the humpback chub, the razorback sucker, and the Colorado pikeminnow.
 All of these fish are native to the Colorado River and thrived in the warm, silty waters of the river before Glen Canyon Dam was built.
 Today, the National Park Service, the Bureau of Reclamation U.S. Fish & Wildlife Service, and the states of Utah and Arizona are taking steps to ensure that these endangered species survive for future generations.
+GLEN CANYON SIGHTS TO SEE